 she has invested in her career, she will be professionally derailed

 by motherhood.
-She might arrange for childcare, but one day
+She might arrange for childcare,

 she will be going into an important business meeting and she will